MagedSaeed/DotlessArabic/dotless_arabic/datasets/README.md

 The above commands will collect statistics for word tokenizer as it is the default when the tokenizer_class option is not passed.

+You can use the flag `--redo_counts` to redo the calculations of tokens frequencies.
+Usually, these frequencies are calculated then saved as json files in `tokens_count` folder in the same level of the dataset's `collect.py` file.
+However, with this flag, they are recalculated again.
+Useful if one of the functionalities changed in the pipeline, i.e. `process` function changed or `tokenization split_text` method changed.

 To collect statistics for other tokenizers, starting by farasa tokenizer:

 ```bash